glambrig/RaspiRemote/README.md

 3. Connect the raspberry pi to your TV via HDMI

 ### Before building the project...
-If you're NOT using the Elegoo remote included in the arduino kit, you'll have to use LIRC's `irrecord` tool to make a configuration file for your remote, and you'll have to make a lircrc file from it (read the docs or ask chatgpt).
+If you're NOT using the Elegoo remote included in the arduino kit, you'll have to use LIRC's `irrecord` tool to make a configuration file for your remote, and you'll have to make a lircrc file from it (read the docs or ask chatgpt to do it).
-If you want to use your own remote and raspiremote doesn't do anything when you press buttons, MAKE SURE that you REMOVE the 0xFFFFFF (or 0x000000) from your lircd.conf file as one of the answers on this page says (https://raspberrypi.stackexchange.com/questions/37579/lirc-no-output-from-irw).
+If you want to use your own remote and this program doesn't do anything when you press buttons, MAKE SURE that you REMOVE the 0xFFFFFF (or 0x000000) from your lircd.conf file as one of the answers on this page says (https://raspberrypi.stackexchange.com/questions/37579/lirc-no-output-from-irw).
 This had me stumped for days, so you're welcome.

 ### How to build the project:
 - Clone the project (`git clone ...`)
-- Run `build.sh`
-- Run the build script with the appropriate options:
+- Run `./build.sh` with any appropriate options, if applicable:

-`-nocopy`: if you're not using an Elegoo remote, this options ensures that my configuration files won't be copies to /etc/lirc.
-This means that you have to do all the work as mentioned above.
+`-nocopy`: if you're not using an Elegoo remote, this option ensures that my configuration files won't be copied to /etc/lirc.
+This means that you have to do all the work mentioned above.

 `-bin`: adds raspiremote directory to $PATH, so you can run this program from anywhere